Steve Bannon: Russia investigation

 Bannon was interviewed multiple times by Robert Mueller as part of the investigation into Russian interference in the 2016 United States presidential election.
-Bannon was reportedly interviewed about Roger Stone's contact with Wikileaks.
+Bannon was reportedly interviewed about Roger Stone's contact with WikiLeaks.
 In November 2019, Bannon gave evidence in the federal criminal trial of Roger Stone.
 Bannon did not voluntarily testify; rather, he was compelled to give evidence under subpoena.
 Bannon testified that Stone was WikiLeaks' access point for the Trump campaign; the testimony helped establish that Stone lied to Congress.
 Stone was subsequently convicted on all charges (lying to Congress and witness tampering), but on July 10, 2020, his federal prison sentence was commuted by President Trump.
 Asked for a comment after Bannon himself was arrested on August 20, 2020, Stone replied, "Karma is a bitch.
 But I am praying for him."

-In August 2020 members of the senate intelligence committee told the DOJ they believed that Bannon, Jared Kushner, and Donald Trump Jr. may have misled them with their testimony about Russia investigation.
+In August 2020, members of the Senate intelligence committee told the Department of Justice (DOJ) that they believed that Bannon, Jared Kushner, and Donald Trump Jr. may have misled them with their testimony about Russia investigation.